-We will utilize the District Title Parent Resource Van and District Parent Resource Room.
+The District Title Parent Resource Van and District Parent Resource Room.
 We will communicate to the community and families about the upcoming District Title Parent Resource Van scheduled visits via social media campaign, school newsletter, and website.
 Families are able to check out academic resources to assist with student learning at home.
-In addition, we will encourage teachers to refer families to the District Parent Resource Room to utilize and take home the many available resources to assist with their students learning gains and to reduce summer slide.
+In addition, we will encourage teachers to refer families to the Parent Resource Room to utilize and take home the many available resources to assist with their students learning gains and to reduce summer slide.
+The school will offer one academic night a month for parents to come in and learn how to use materials.